wakatime/tcl-prompt/README.md

 ![wish](https://github.com/wakatime/wakatime/assets/32936898/a8a2304b-cc63-4597-befe-9e04fc453179)

-Besides tcl's REPL `tclsh`, there are many programs written in tcl which provide their REPLs.
+Besides tcl's `tclsh` and tk's `wish`, there are many programs written in tcl which provide their REPLs.
 This project provides some wrapper scripts to use this plugin for them:

 - [`expect`](https://expect.sourceforge.net)
 - [vivado](https://www.xilinx.com/products/design-tools/vivado.html)'s